Janiceilene/gulp/CONTRIBUTING.md

 changes to this project.

 In both contexts, please follow the conduct guidelines above.
-Language issues are often contentious and we'd like to keep discussion brief, civil and focused on what we're actually doing, not wandering off into too much imaginary stuff.
+Language issues are often contentious and we'd like to keep discussion brief, civil, and focused on what we're actually doing, not wandering off into too much imaginary stuff.

 # Frequently Asked Questions